Vintaragroup/bail-bonds-UI-app/docs/production-deployment.md

 - Rollback:
   - Redeploy the previous successful build in Render, or
   - Retag and push the previous image (if CI/CD is wired to the registry)

+Branching and Auto-deploys
+- This repo includes render.yaml with branch set to deploy/production for both services.
+- Auto-deploys are disabled by default in the blueprint; trigger deploys manually from Render or via a PR merge into deploy/production if you later enable it.

 ## Step 7 — Migrate to Single-Origin (later)
 - Convert SPA to Nginx Docker using Dockerfile.web